Naragasooran: Release

 In March 2018, sources claimed that the film will be released in May 2018.
 However, the financial constraints of Menon's production house, Ondraga Entertainment, resulted the delay of his other projects, had implemented disputes between Naren and Menon with both parties posted cryptic tweets in social media.
 Subsequently, Menon backed out producing the film, and Badri Kasthuri took care of the rights.
 The film was sent to the censor board officials in July 2018, where it received U/A certificate without any cuts.
 The film's official trailer which released in August 2018 received positive response, and Karthick Naren announced that the film will be released on 31 August 2018, after getting approval from Tamil Film Producers Council.
 However, the release was pushed to 13 September 2018, to coincide the occasion of Vinayagar Chathurthi, which did not happen.
 The makers released the first look of its dubbed Telugu version in February 2019, titled as Narakasurudu and Satyanarayana Koneru acquired the rights of the film.

 During the time of delay, Naren started working on another project, which was the Arun Vijay-starrer Mafia: Chapter 1 (2020).
 In December 2019, Naren announced that the film will be scheduled for theatrical release on 27 March 2020, which further delayed due to the COVID-19 pandemic.
 The makers then explored the options of releasing the film directly through OTT platforms, as the uncertainty prevailing over the reopening of theatres due to the pandemic.
-However, plans for a digital release also failed and the film remained unreleased.
+However, plans for a digital release also failed due to the underperformance of Mafia: Chapter 1, and the film remained unreleased.
 On 28 May 2021, it was announced that Sony LIV bought the direct digital streaming rights for the film.
 The release date is yet to be announced.